One motorcyclist killed, another injured after tragic crash in N.W. Oklahoma City

 Wallace reportedly lost control of the motorcycle and fell off of it.

-That is when another motorcyclist ridding behind Wallace, struck the man, causing him to also fall off of his own motorcycle.
+That is when another motorcyclist riding behind Wallace, struck the man, causing him to also fall off of his own motorcycle.

 Wallace was pronounced dead at the scene.